Information Technology Services

 Procedures for Requesting Access

-Note: Requests for access should be made by a manager or, in cases in which an investigation will be conducted, the UCOP Director of Investigations in the Office of Ethics, Compliance and Audit Services.
+Note: Requests for access should be made by a Workforce Manager or, in cases in which an investigation will be conducted, the UCOP Director of Investigations in the Office of Ethics, Compliance and Audit Services.
 See section 3 below.

 The IT Service Desk handles requests depending on the type of records sought.
 Records are grouped into two categories:

-Administrative Records.
+- Administrative Records.
 Administrative records belong to the University.
-When an employee has separated from the University or died, University representatives (preferably the individual’s manager or department administrator) may be provided access to administrative records—whether e-mail or files.
+When a Workforce Member has separated from the University or died, University representatives (preferably the individual’s manager or department administrator) may be provided access to administrative records—whether e-mail or files.

-- In cases when an employee has died, the manager should be advised that, other than appropriate University personnel, only the individual’s legal beneficiary (as opposed to self-identified family members or friends) may have access to administrative records.
+In cases when a Workforce Member has died, the Workforce Manager should be advised that, other than appropriate University personnel, only the individual’s legal beneficiary (as opposed to self-identified family members or friends) may have access to administrative records.

-Intellectual Property.
-Intellectual property may belong to the individual.
-Generally that individual or, in the case of death, a legal beneficiary, may access these materials (this usually applies to cases involving faculty members).
-In these situations, the Office of the General Counsel must be involved to manage the access request.
+- Access requests based on Intellectual Property Claims.
+When a Workforce Member or, in the case of death, a legal beneficiary, makes a request to access materials based on a claim of intellectual property rights (this usually applies to cases involving faculty members) the Office of the General Counsel must be involved to manage the access request.

 Questions about specific cases should be directed to Matthew Linzer in ITS.